caseymarquis/csick/README.md

 7. `dotnet run --project ./csick/App/App.csproj`
 8. Navigate to `localhost:5000`
 9. Add test files in the test folder.
+10. For example tests, see 'csick/example-project/test'
+11. When csick is running, you can debug specific tests from within VS Code by selecting a test and hitting F5.
+This requires a bit of configuration however.
+You can copy the config files from 'csick/example-project/.vscode' to get started.
+It is assumed that gcc and gdb will be available in your environment.

 ```c
 #include "./csick/csick.h"